Sonny6155/ui-beam-finder/README.md

 # ui-beam-finder

-An experimental script for Ui Beams detection and visualisation.
+Experimental scripts for Ui Beams detection and visualisation.
+Might also be useful for constructing new Ui Beams from existing text...

+The number one goal is to avoid fancy AI stuff, keeping it alll classical where possible.
+Of course, this does compromise effectiveness and flexibility.

+## Exact Search
 Simply scans 8-way beams of Beams on an aligned kana matrix with a small, hardcoded set of stand-ins.

-## Limitations
+### Limitations
 As a simple 5 char search of monospace chars, this does not support:
 - Half or variable-width char alignments
 - Spaced, hyphenated, or off-axis Beams